-Following on from our First Market Insights report released in May, we’ve continued our conversations with board members and senior executives across a range of sectors and industries to gather insights and opinion in the current yet ever changing business landscape.
+Following on from our First Market Insights report released in May, August’s reports continues to share insights from our conversations with board members and senior executives across a range of sectors and industries to gather opinion and potential plans of action in the current yet ever changing business landscape.
 This document summarises key themes, concerns and forward plans from those conversations.

 We are seeing a marked transition away from stage 1 (Reacting) to a purposeful stride ahead into planning and strategy.
 There are of course some businesses who are experiencing unprecedented growth, but even for those organisations future forward preparedness to further capitalise on opportunities is of high importance.